Harvey Weinstein Would Rather Settle With Accusers Than Admit Wrongdoing

-Harvey Weinstein, who faces a slew of sexual misconduct accusations, has reached a tentative £20 million ($25 million) settlement with dozens of alleged accusers.
+Harvey Weinstein, who faces a slew of sexual misconduct accusations, has reached a tentative $25 million dollar settlement with dozens of alleged accusers.
 The tentative agreement would settle nearly every civil lawsuit brought against Weinstein, according to the New York Times.

 As part of the deal, Weinstein won't have to admit any wrongdoing or pay for the settlement out of his personal finances.
 Instead, the money will be paid by insurance companies representing Weinstein's former production studio, The Weinstein Company, which is now in bankruptcy proceedings.
-The deal will not be finalised until it is approved by the US Bankruptcy Court in Delaware.
+The deal will not be finalized until it is approved by the U.S. Bankruptcy Court in Delaware.

 Advertisement

-More than 30 actresses and former employees accused Weinstein of varying offences — from rape to sexual harassment.
-The settlement includes up to £36 million ($47 million) in total payouts, but only £5 million ($6.5 million) will go directly toward survivors, and none will receive more than £378 ($500,000) individually.
-Weinstein's team — including his lawyers, his brother, and former board members — is expected to receive nearly £9 million ($12 million dollars).
+More than 30 actresses and former employees accused Weinstein of varying offenses — from rape to sexual harassment.
+The settlement includes up to $47 million in total payouts, but only $6.5 million will go directly toward survivors, and none will receive more than $500,000 individually.
+Weinstein's team — including his lawyers, his brother, and former board members — is expected to receive nearly $12 million dollars.

 In a statement sent to Refinery29, representatives of the Time's Up Foundation point toward the astonishing lack of accountability for the nearly 80 survivors who came forward against Weinstein.
 "This settlement is more than a math problem — it’s a symptom of a problematic, broken system that privileges powerful abusers at the expense of survivors."